Drug & Alcohol Addiction Treatment Centers in Fort Worth, Texas

 Fort Worth, Texas is home to around 5 million people, and approximately 13% of residents admitted to using an illicit drug in the past year.
 In addition, around 8% of the population meets the criteria for a substance use disorder.1

-Tarrant County, home to Fort Worth, has 45 licensed treatment facilities.2 If you or your loved one needs treatment or a substance use disorder, this page can offer you information about your options for Fort Worth drug treatment centers, including the Greenhouse treatment program.
+If you or your loved one needs addiction treatment, this page can offer you information about your options for Fort Worth drug treatment centers, including Greenhouse Treatment Center in Grand Prairie.

 Where is Addiction Treatment Located in Fort Worth, TX?